OPUM-LABS/ADUser-Amuser/README.md

 ✨ Toggle between simple and verbose output
 ✨ Toggle between dark and bright theme

+Bonus:
+✨ Check inside the program if a new version is available

 ### Built With

 * [PowerShell Studio 2022](https://www.sapien.com/software/powershell_studio)